plone/training/docs/mastering-plone/extending.md

 ```

 Most settings are stored in a tool called `portal_registry`.
-Since it has great import/export handlers for Generic Setup, it can be configured with {file}`registry/main.xml`:
+Since it has great import/export handlers for Generic Setup, it can be configured with xml-files.
+Each profile can have a folder {file}`registry` that can contain many xml-files so you can organize your settings in a sane way.

 {file}`registry/main.xml`: